Skip to main content

 7. Retrieve Credentials

-Once the instruction is approved, retrieve virtual card credentials from your backend.
-The response contains a full card number, expiry, and CVC that the agent can use at checkout.
+Once the instruction is approved, retrieve tokenized card credentials from your backend.
+The response contains a card number, expiry, and CVC that the agent can use at checkout.

 curl -X POST https://api.basistheory.com/agentic/agents/agt_fukICjsY2xzRCECiTCbKM/instructions/ins_luPDv2xm3Yb8RjFJz9oTC/credentials \